Aliases for ALDH1A2 Gene

 GeneCards Summary for ALDH1A2 Gene

 ALDH1A2 (Aldehyde Dehydrogenase 1 Family Member A2) is a Protein Coding gene.
-Diseases associated with ALDH1A2 include Diaphragm Disease and Neural Tube Defects.
-Among its related pathways are Vitamin A and Carotenoid Metabolism and Signaling by Retinoic Acid.
+Diseases associated with ALDH1A2 include Neural Tube Defects and Dressler's Syndrome.
+Among its related pathways are Signaling by GPCR and Metabolism.
 Gene Ontology (GO) annotations related to this gene include oxidoreductase activity and oxidoreductase activity, acting on the aldehyde or oxo group of donors, NAD or NADP as acceptor.
 An important paralog of this gene is ALDH1A1.

 UniProtKB/Swiss-Prot Summary for ALDH1A2 Gene